spotify/luigi/doc/tasks.rst

 ~~~~~~~~~~~~~

 The scheduler decides which task to run next from
-the set of all task that have all their dependencies met.
+the set of all tasks that have all their dependencies met.
 By default, this choice is pretty arbitrary,
 which is fine for most workflows and situations.